 In the terrifying minutes that followed, Jannesa’s mother Jaime and her fiancé managed to get the badly injured child out of the water and to a hospital in the Lower Keys.

 It was there that Jaime learned that a portion of Jannesa’s skull had been forced five and a half inches into her brain and she had an orbital fracture that threatened her right eye.
-Doctors advised that Jannesa be transported to Miami Children’s Hospital, where a neurosurgeon and other specialists would be waiting for them.
+Doctors advised that Jannesa be transported to Nicklaus Children's Hospital, formerly Miami Children's Hospital, where a neurosurgeon and other specialists would be waiting for them.

-While Miami Children’s LifeFlight® Critical Care Transport Team brought Jannesa and Jaime to the hospital, MCH neurosurgeon Dr. David Sandberg was facing his own challenges.
+While Nicklaus Children's LifeFlight® Critical Care Transport Team brought Jannesa and Jaime to the hospital, NCH neurosurgeon Dr. David Sandberg was facing his own challenges.
 Trying to make his way from Brickell to the hospital at , Dr. Sandberg found himself unable to move in the tangle of traffic created by area fireworks displays.

 Anxious knowing that a critically ill child would soon be waiting for him, Dr. Sandberg flagged down Coral Gables police officer Steven Ellinport.
 “He put on his siren and led me on opposite lanes and across grass, getting me to the hospital in record time,” recalls Dr. Sandberg.